VLange80/docker_build_example/docs/index.md

 | --- | --- | --- |
 | 0a2b05de8e04 |  | 17.7MB |

 Looking at the results, It seems that even if you have a line in your Cotainer Definition file, be it Dockerfile or packer, there is still a leftover layer that increases the overall size of your image.
+This leftover layer contains all the data and instructions that occured in it that is part of the ```docker history``` protocol and allows you to roll back to a previous setp in the Docker setup.

+Next up I will perform this with a Python/Flask application since it requires libraries as well in the image.

 [Back to Blog](https://madmages.com)